OpenMathLib/OpenBLAS/README.md

 ### Set the number of threads on runtime.

-We provided the below functions to controll the number of threads on runtime.
+We provided the below functions to control the number of threads on runtime.

     void goto_set_num_threads(int num_threads);